The 20 Best Choroideremia Doctors in The United States

 English

-Scott Oliver is an Ophthalmologist in Aurora, Colorado.
+Scott Oliver is an Ophthalmologist practicing medicine in Aurora, Colorado.
 Dr. Oliver is rated as a Distinguished provider by MediFind in the treatment of Choroideremia.
-His top areas of expertise are Melanoma of the Eye, Choroid Plexus Carcinoma, Choroideremia, Metastatic Uveal Melanoma, and Vitrectomy.
-Dr. Oliver is currently accepting new patients.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Melanoma of the Eye, Choroid Plexus Carcinoma, Choroideremia, Metastatic Uveal Melanoma, and Vitrectomy.

 What is the definition of Choroideremia?